-In the following years O’Byrne was to keep a low profile.
-He made no overt moves against the English instead holding them at bay and even giving them hostages.
+In the following years, O’Byrne was to keep a low profile.
+He made no overt moves against the English instead of holding them at bay and even giving them hostages.

 In 1592 Hugh Roe O’Donnell, with brothers Art and Henry MacShane O’Neill escaped from Dublin Castle.
 The breakout had been planned with the help of Hugh Mór O’Neill and the escapees fled to the safety of Glenmalure.
 It was a severe winter and Art died from exposure and was buried in O’Byrne land but Feagh was able to transport Hugh Roe and Henry away to safety.